-Watch the sunset
+3. Watch the sunset

-There are many places to watch the sunset in Puerto Vallarta.
+The sunsets on the Pacific Coast of Mexico are some of my favorite in the world, and there are many beautiful places to watch the sunset in Puerto Vallarta.

 Head to any of the beaches to see the sunset over the pacific ocean.
 Playa Los Muertos is always buzzing with life, and you can enjoy a delicious cocktail while watching the sun go down.
 For something quieter, head further south down the coast towards Conchas Chinas.

-While the beaches are great for sun set, there’s also something special about taking it from higher above and seeing the entire city.
+While the beaches are great for sunset, there’s also something special about taking it from higher above and seeing the entire city.

-Take a coastal hike
+4. Take a coastal hike

 One of my favorite free Puerto Vallarta activities is hiking along the gorgeous coastline.
 There are several secluded (and not-so-secluded beaches) that you can hike to from Boca Del Tomaltan.

-To get to Boca Del Tomaltan, you can get a bus from Zona Romantica at the corner of Constitución and Basilio Badillo for $1 or take an Uber.
+To get to Boca Del Tomaltan, you can get the local bus from Zona Romantica at the corner of Constitución and Basilio Badillo for 10 pesos or take an Uber.